Fixed-term employment contract: Luxembourg

+Saudi Arabia

+Although both indefinite and fixed-term contracts exist in the country, foreign workers in Saudi Arabia must have a fixed-term contract; if the contract does not specify an end date, then the term automatically ends when the employee's work permit expires.

 United Kingdom

-Any employee on fixed-term contracts for four or more years will automatically become a permanent employee, unless the employer can show there is a good business reason not to do so.
+Any employee on a fixed-term contract for four or more years will automatically become a permanent employee, unless the employer can show there is a good business reason not to do so.

-The Fixed-term Employees (Prevention of Less Favourable Treatment) Regulations 2002 (SI 2002/2034), made on 30 July 2002 and brought into effect on 1 October 2002, implemented the EU's Fixed-term Work Directive (Directive 99/70/EC).
-The Fixed-term Employees (Prevention of Less Favourable Treatment) (Amendment) Regulations 2008 (SI 2008/2776) amended the 2002 regulations to exclude fixed term agency workers from coverage.